Train Reinforcement Learning Agents

 env.
 Multi-agent training is not supported for MATLAB® environments.

 For more information on creating agents, see Reinforcement Learning Agents.
-For more information on creating environments, see Create MATLAB Reinforcement Learning Environments and Create Simulink Reinforcement Learning Environments.
+For more information on creating environments, see Reinforcement Learning Environments and Create Custom Simulink Environments.

 train updates the agent as training progresses.
 This is possible